rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 title: How to create a new project using Truffle and OpenZeppelin connected to RSK network
 tags: tutorial, rsk, openzeppelin, truffle
 description: "How to create a new blockchain project, using Truffle framework and Open Zeppelin library connected to a RSK local node and RSK testnet"
+render_custom_terminals: true
 ---

 In this tutorial, I will show you step-by-step how to create a new blockchain project, using Truffle framework and Open Zeppelin smart contracts library, connected to a RSK local node or RSK testnet.

 It does not matter whether you are an experienced developer, or just learning to code, you do not need to be a blockchain expert to follow along.

 # Overview